 3. Club Millésime

 Club Millésime is an exclusive lounge we took advantage of when we wanted to simply unwind (aka. everyday).
-It's a lot quieter than the rest of the resort, and offers all day refreshments, over 200 books to choose from, a private infinity pool and a tennis court.
+It's a lot quieter than the rest of the resort, and offers all day refreshments, over 200 books to choose from, and a tennis court.
 There's high tea in the afternoon (3-5pm) where you can enjoy tea and coffee, as well as housemade sandwiches and pastries.
 You can then stay there straight to cocktail hours (5:30-7:30pm) and indulge in an assortment of tapas (their potato soup is phenomenal).
 Sometimes we even skipped dinner because we filled ourselves up with drinks and tapas.

 From our gorgeous room, the view and our cozy ass bed to the beach and our traditional Balinese massage at SoSPA, we wished our 3 nights at Sofitel was 3 weeks instead.
 It was the last leg of our trip, but the most relaxing 4 days spent of our entire time in Bali.
 I wanted to visit the nearby Nusa islands (Lembongan, Penida and Ceningan), but it was so easy to unwind at the resort that we decided to stay put.